salihnuman/CS412_Project/README.md

 ### 2.1 Direct Clustering

-In contrast to the existing approach, which relied on cosine similarity for clustering, we adopted direct clustering techniques.
+In contrast to the existing approach, which relied on cosine similarity for prompt-matching, we adopted clustering algorithms.
 This involved experimenting with various clustering algorithms, such as K-Means, DBScan, and GMM, to determine the most effective method for our specific problem.

 ### 2.2 Preprocessing

-Recognizing the limitations of the existing project's word data preprocessing, we implemented a preprocessing step to address issues like differentiating between similar words ('change' and 'changed').
+Recognizing the absence of the existing project's word data preprocessing, we implemented a preprocessing step to address issues like differentiating between similar words ('change' and 'changed').
 This ensured a more accurate representation of the data for subsequent analysis.

 ### 2.3 Keyword Lists

 We introduced two types of keyword lists, namely blacklist and whitelist, along with their respective frequencies.
 This refinement helped enhance the quality of features used in the model.

-### 2.4 Sentiment Scores
+### 2.4 Sentiment and Readability Scores

-Sentiment scores were incorporated as a new feature to provide insights into user satisfaction with the answers.
-This addition aimed to capture the emotional context of the text data.
+Sentiment scores were calculated as a new feature to provide insights into user satisfaction with the answers.
+This addition aimed to capture the sentimental context of the prompt.
+In addition, we also utilized the readability score of the prompts in order to assess the prompts’ interpretability.

 ### 2.5 Vectorization Techniques